Sean-Peterson/madlib/README.md

 ## Support and contact details

-_If you run into any problems then let me know or fix them or feel free to contribute to the code._
+_If you run into any problems then let me know or feel free to contribute to the code._

 ## Technologies Used